dotCMS/qa/artifacts/Resource endpoints test/Readme.md

 # How to run the REST endpoints tests

-This is a set of automated tests to validate every one of the use cases of the WorkflowResouce.
-This will validate the response, heathers, and codes that should return every endpoint.
+This is a set of automated tests to validate every workflow use case.
+This will validate the response, headers, and return codes for all endpoints.

 ### *__Requirements__*
-1- To run this set of test locally,  you need have npn installed in your computer, if you don't have this follow this guide to install via homebrew.
+1- To run this set locally,  you need to have the npn installed in your computer, if you don't have this installed, follow this guide to install via homebrew.
 ```
 - brew update
 - brew install node
 - brew upgrade node
 ```
-2- Now, make sure you have installed node and npm running those commands in your terminal
+2- Now, make sure you have installed **"node"** and **"npm"** by running those commands in your terminal
 ```
 - node -v
 - npm -v
 ```

-3- Once you have npm, you should be able to install "newman". **This is the library to interact with postman.** You can do this via npm
+3- Once you have npm, you should be able to install **"newman"**. **This is the library to interact with postman.** Run this command to install via npm.
 ```
 - npm install -g newman
 ```